Reservations are required to participate in pick-your-own.

 - If you are sick or not feeling well, stay home

 - Pet Policy: Dogs/pets are not allowed in our orchard, anywhere where food is grown, or in our farm store.
 Dogs are allowed in our courtyard and at the Treasury Cider Bar.
 Dogs/pets must be cleaned up after and remain on a leash at all times.
 Service animals protected by ADA may accompany their owners where they need to.

 The Pick-Your-Own season kicks off in early June with strawberries and ever-so-sweet sugar snap peas.
 July brings sweet and sour cherries as well as our certified organic raspberries, blackberries and blueberries.
 Late July and August mark the harvest of juicy, tree-ripened peaches and nectarines as well as an extensive variety of heirloom tomatoes and eggplants.

 The season culminates in the fall with more than a dozen classic NY apples, heirloom varieties, and pumpkin-picking.
 The spectacular views, lovely fall weather, and the satisfaction of picking your own organic, sustainably grown fruits and vegetables combine for great family-friendly fun.
 Check this Apple Ripening Chart to help plan your visit!
 Still don’t see the apple you’re looking for?
 We grow over 100 varieties, so give us a call or shoot us an email to see if we have it.

 Mid-September through mid-October, we have our annual Harvest Festival Weekends, with plenty of homemade food, live music, hayrides, donuts and cider!

-We’re a real, working farm and not a theme park; so we have farm animals but no petting zoo.
+We’re a real, working farm and not a theme park; so we have farm animals (3 sheep) but no petting zoo.
 Our passion is growing real food and sharing the joys of farming with our community.